HAugustijn/MiniMotif/README.md

 Generally, MiniMotif can be used with the following command:

 ```
-python3 minimotif.py [optional arguments] -G [genome_file] -O [output_directory]
+python3 minimotif.py [optional arguments] -i [binding site fasta] -G [genome_file] -O [output_directory]

+Example: Given an input genome file test_genome.gbk and a binding site file test.fasta, the following command will output the results in the directory "output_dir":
+python3 minimotif.py -i test.fasta -G test_genome.gbk -O output_dir

 ```
 Please read the paragraphs included below for more information.

 ### 1) Query a genome with precalculated PWMs

-Minimotif requires a genome file in .gbk format and allows the automated search of a genome by a set of precalculated PWMs from transcription factors of Streptomyces coelicolor, using the following command:
+MiniMotif requires a genome file in .gbk format and allows the automated search of a genome by a set of precalculated PWMs from transcription factors of Streptomyces coelicolor, using the following command:

 ```
 python3 minimotif.py -pc -G [genome_file] -O [output_directory]

+Example: Given an input genome file test_genome.gbk, the following command will output the results in the directory "output_dir":
+python3 minimotif.py -pc -G test_genome.gbk -O output_dir

 ```
 Notes: